aiven/devportal/docs/platform/concepts/service_backups.rst

 Aiven for MySQL databases are automatically backed up with full daily backups and binary logs recorded continuously.
 All backups are encrypted with the open source `myhoard <https://github.com/aiven/myhoard>`_ software.
 Myhoard uses `Percona XtraBackup <https://www.percona.com/>`_ internally for taking full (or incremental) snapshots for MySQL.

 To shift the backup schedule to a new time, you can modify the backup time configuration option in **Advanced Configuration** in the Aiven console.
-If there has been a recent backup taken, it may take another backup cycle before the new backup time takes effect.
+If a recent backup has been taken, it may take another backup cycle before the new backup time takes effect.

 .. seealso::